 2016: NWP Public Comments

-- July 2016 – Southern Environmental Law Center’s comment letter on behalf of the federation regarding erosion control permit
+- July 2016 – Southern Environmental Law Center’s comment letter on behalf of the Federation regarding erosion control permit

-- April 2016 – The federation’s public comments
+- April 2016 – The Federation’s public comments

 - April 2016 – Drs.
-Peterson’s, Voss’s & Gittman’s living shorelines public comment
+Peterson’s, Voss’s & Gittman’s public comment

 - April 2016 – Restore America’s Estuaries public comment